Patricia Bath: Cancer research project

-The assassination of Martin Luther King Jr., in 1968, caused Bath to dedicate herself to achieving one of the dreams of King, namely the empowerment of people through the Poor People's Campaign.
-She organized and led Howard University medical students in providing volunteer healthcare services to the Poor People's Campaign in Resurrection City in the summer of 1968.
+The assassination of Martin Luther King Jr. in 1968 spurred Bath to join the Poor People's Campaign.
+She organized and led Howard University medical students in providing volunteer healthcare services to the Campaign's encampment at Resurrection City in the summer of 1968.

 Bath returned to her Harlem community and interned at Harlem Hospital Center, which had just become affiliated with Columbia University College of Physicians and Surgeons.
 During her internship, she observed large proportions of blind patients at Harlem Hospital in comparison to patients at the Columbia University Eye Clinic.
 Before beginning her ophthalmology residency study at NYU in 1970, Bath was awarded a one-year fellowship from Columbia University to study and contribute to eye care services at Harlem Hospital.
 She began collecting data on blindness and visual impairment at Harlem Hospital, which did not have any ophthalmologists on staff.
 Her data and passion for improvement persuaded her professors from Columbia to begin operating on blind patients, without charge, at Harlem Hospital Center.
 Bath was proud to be on the Columbia team that performed the first eye surgery at Harlem Hospital in November 1969.

-Bath served her residency in ophthalmology at New York University, from 1970 to 1973, the first African American to do so.
+Bath completed her residency in ophthalmology at New York University from 1970 to 1973, the first African American to do so.
 She gave birth to her daughter, Eraka, in 1972.

 Career

-After completing her residency at New York University, Bath began a Corneal fellowship program at Columbia University, which focused on corneal transplantation and keratoprosthesis surgery (1973 to 1974).
-While a fellow, she was recruited by both the UCLA Jules Stein Eye Institute and Charles R. Drew University to co-found an ophthalmology residency program at Martin Luther King, Jr. Hospital.
-She then began her career in Los Angeles, becoming the first woman ophthalmologist on the faculty at Jules Stein Eye Institute at UCLA.
-When asked who her mentor was, Bath responded by saying her relationship with family physician Cecil Marquez inspired her to pursue this specific career.
+After completing her residency at New York University, Bath began a corneal fellowship program at Columbia University, which focused on corneal transplantation and keratoprosthesis surgery (1973 to 1974).
+While a fellow, she was recruited by both the UCLA Jules Stein Eye Institute and Charles R. Drew University to co-found an ophthalmology residency program at Martin Luther King Jr. Hospital.
+She then began her career in Los Angeles, becoming the first woman ophthalmologist on the medical school faculty at the Jules Stein Eye Institute at UCLA.
+When asked who her mentor was, Bath responded that her relationship with family physician Cecil Marquez inspired her to pursue this specific career.
 She was appointed assistant chief of the King-Drew-UCLA Ophthalmology Residency Program in 1974 and was appointed chief in 1983.

 At both institutions, Bath rose to the rank of associate professor.
 At UCLA, she founded the Ophthalmic Assistant Training Program (OATP) in 1978.
-The graduates of the OATP are key personnel to provide screening, health education, and support for blindness prevention strategies.
+The graduates of the OATP serve as key personnel providing screening, health education, and support for blindness prevention strategies.

 While at UCLA Jules Stein Eye Institute, Bath established the Keratoprosthesis Program to provide advanced surgical treatment for blind patients.
-The program continues today as the KPRO and thousands of patients have had their eyesight restored with this innovative technology.
+The program continues today as the KPRO, and thousands of patients have had their eyesight restored with this innovative technology.
 Based on her research and achievements with keratoprosthesis, Bath was chosen to lead the first national keratoprosthesis study in 1983.

 In 1983, Bath was appointed Chair of the KING-DREW-UCLA Ophthalmology Residency Program, becoming the first woman in the US to head an ophthalmology residency program.